Luis Robert Player Props: White Sox vs. Royals

 Luis Robert At The Plate

-- Robert leads Chicago with 33 hits and a team-best slugging percentage of .496.
+- Robert leads Chicago with 35 hits and an OBP of .344, plus a team-best slugging percentage of .507.

-- Among the qualified batters in MLB play, his batting average ranks 84th, his on-base percentage ranks 75th, and he is 47th in the league in slugging.
+- Among qualifying batters in MLB action, his batting average ranks 78th, his on-base percentage ranks 69th, and he is 42nd in the league in slugging.

-- Robert is batting .563 with two homers during his last outings and is riding a six-game hitting streak.
+- Robert will look to extend his eight-game hitting streak.
+He's batting .600 with two homers in his last outings.

-- Robert has picked up a hit in 61.8% of his 34 games this year, with multiple hits in 26.5% of them.
+- Robert has reached base via a hit in 23 games this year (of 36 played), and had multiple hits in nine of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.